ThomasPRZilliox/labview-svg/README.md

 # LabVIEW and SVG integration
-The idea behind this project is to demonstrate how to improve User Interface by using SVG and Javascript thanks to the WebView2 control and the websocket API.
+The idea behind this project is to demonstrate how to improve User Interfaces by using SVG and Javascript thanks to the WebView2 control and the WebSocket API.

 This project will display the map of France where the User can click on any region to get the name of it.
-The click of User will be sent back to the server and log in the console.
+The click of User will be sent back to the server and logged in the console.

 ## Table of content
 - [LabVIEW and SVG integration](#labview-and-svg-integration)